-A master teacher with more than 15 years of classroom experience and a decade of experience doing professional development and curriculum development at the state and national level, Dovi serves on the Education Advisory Council for Code.org, and is a Google Fellow Trailblazer.
+A master teacher with more than 15 years of classroom experience and a decade of experience doing professional development and curriculum development at the state and national level.
+Rebecca serves on the Education Advisory Council for Code.org and is a Google Fellow Trailblazer.
 In 2013, she was selected by Amplify Education Inc. to become the first K-12 teacher to deliver a MOOC (Massively Open On Line) class.
-In 2010, she was selected for the development team creating and implementing the new Computer Science Principles course for the College Board, and was one of the first four piloters of the course in the nation.
-She also was a recipient of the Aspirations in Computing award from the National Council of Women in Information Technology, and is a frequent presenter at state and national conferences on computer science and on women in technology.
-She is a graduate of the College of William & Mary with a BS in Mathematics.
+In 2010, she was selected for the development team creating and implementing the new Computer Science Principles course for the College Board and was one of the first four pilots of the course in the nation.
+She also was a recipient of the Aspirations in Computing award from the National Council of Women in Information Technology and is a frequent presenter at state and national conferences on computer science and on women in technology.
+She is a graduate of the College of William & Mary with a BS in mathematics.

 Maggie Smith, Director of Programming

-Zach Mulcahey is young professional getting started in the world of computer science education.
-A former student of Education Director Rebecca Dovi, Zach got his start with CodeVA during their first summer camp in 2014 and he joined the staff full time in the fall of 2016.
-During his time at CodeVA Zach has run a lively robotics program for local students as well as helped manage the various children’s programs that are offered.
+Zach Mulcahey is a young professional getting started in the world of computer science education.
+A former student of Education Director, Rebecca Dovi, Zach got his start with CodeVA during their first summer camp in 2014, and he joined the staff full time in the fall of 2016.
+During his time at CodeVA, Zach has run a lively robotics program for local students, as well as helped manage the various children’s programs that are offered.

 Elaine Dunn, Executive Assistant

-Executive Assistant to the Executive Director CodeVA, Inc. Started at CodeVA, Inc. on April 17, 2017.
+Executive Assistant to the Executive Director of CodeVA.
+Elaine started at CodeVA on April 17, 2017.
 Elaine came out of retirement from Communities in Schools of Richmond where she worked from July 1, 2014 to October 23, 2016 as Executive Assistant to the Executive Director.
 Her full-time job for 47 years was with Richmond Public Schools, Department of Human Resources.
-She served as Coordinator of Human Resources in staffing, certification, benefits management, payroll, records management and Assistant Director to acting Director of Human Resources.
+She served as Coordinator of Human Resources in staffing, certification, benefits management, payroll, records management and served as Assistant Director to the acting Director of Human Resources.